cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 - Above the code box are tabs for Configuration and for Monitoring
 - In the Configuration tab find the Designer region which describes your lambda function Triggers
-- Add a CloudWatch Events trigger
+- Add a CloudWatch Events trigger.
+Cloud watch is a management tool that allows you to create an Event linked to your Lambda.

-- hobie notes that this is where the Maven would include some details including a sub-section on setting up the CloudWatch...
+  - This Event begins with creating a rule in Step 1
+    - I chose **schedule**
+    - I chose a Fixed rate of 24 Hours
+    - I chose to add a target: Specifically a Lambda function: Specifically kilroy_burn_lambda
+    - Then I move forward to Configure details in Step 2
+    - I give my rule a Name 'kilroytrigger' and a Description and click the button 'Create rule'
+    - The new rule should appear with a little timer icon and it should fire off your lambda every 24 hours
+      - kilroy has no idea how to set the actual time of day that this trigger goes off

-- hobie notes that kilroy_burn_lambda is still configured to trigger off an S3 access (Get or Put Object) which seems like it should be deleted
+- A Lambda can also be set to trigger off an S3 access (Get or Put Object)
-  - bucket name is 123456789012-dlt-utilization
-- hobie suggests there ought to be a method or button to push that triggers for testing...  but the S3 upload method is not it
+- You can configure your Lambda to execute off of the default Test; obviously this is useful

 ### 4 SNS